znsio/specmatic-documentation/documentation/command_line.md

 This time, `curl -v -X POST -H "Content-Type: text/plain" -d 10 http://localhost:9000/square` and `curl -v -X POST -H "Content-Type: text/plain" -d 20 http://localhost:9000/square` will both get 100 back in the response.

+### Dynamically stubbing HTTP requests

+While the Qontract instance is running, you can ask it to stub out a request by POSTING the stub to _stub_setup.

+`curl -X POST -H 'Content-Type: application/json' -d '{"mock-http-request": {"method": "POST", "path": "/square", "body": 10}, "mock-http-response": {"status": 200, "body": 100}}' http://localhost:9000/_stub_setup`

+The payload is follows the same structure as the json posted in the previous section.

 ## Test Mode

 ### HTTP test mode